Generic selectors

 Cambridge United

 The Club have announced tentative proposals to build a new 12,000 capacity stadium.
-The stadium would be built on a site close in-between Cambridge Airport and Junction 35 of the A14, around a mile due east of the current Abbey Stadium, along Newmarket Road (A1303).
-However with the proposed site of the new stadium being on greenbelt land and with no funding for the project in place, then there are going to be quite a number of hurdles for the Club to overcome to make this happen.
+The stadium would be built on a site between Cambridge Airport and Junction 35 of the A14, around a mile due east of the current Abbey Stadium, along Newmarket Road (A1303).
+However, with the proposed site of the new stadium being on greenbelt land and with no funding for the project in place, there are going to be quite a number of hurdles for the Club to overcome to make this happen.
 The artists' mock-up of how the new stadium may look is courtesy of the Cambridge United website, where more images and information about the project can be found.
 10.12.19

 Charlton Athletic

-George Packman adds; ‘The Club intends to increase the capacity of the Valley to over 40,000.
-Following on from the first phase of the scheme, which would see an additional tier added to the East Stand, the Club then intend to re-develop the Jimmy Seed (South) Stand.
-This would be replaced with a similar looking structure to the existing North Stand.
+George Packman adds: “The club intends to increase the capacity of the Valley to over 40,000.
+Following on from the first phase of the scheme, which would see an additional tier added to the East Stand, the club then intend to re-develop the Jimmy Seed (South) Stand.
+This would be replaced with a similar-looking structure to the existing North Stand.
 This would result in the Valley becoming totally enclosed and boosting capacity to 37,000.
-Lastly, a third tier could be added to the new South Stand at a later stage, meaning that the Valley would have a final capacity of 40,600'.
+Lastly, a third tier could be added to the new South Stand at a later stage, meaning that the Valley would have a final capacity of 40,600.”

 Colchester United